tissadeking/ihu_fields/README.md

 - Structured intents for the example queries above have been crafted.​

 - These example queries and their corresponding structured intents with Required Fields are contained in the folder ‘use_cases_examples’ in this repository.

+- An example of an analytical intent format is found inside the folder 'analytical_intents'.